KangHyeonRHEE/Variation-based-Median-Filtering-Forensics/README.md

 References[1] Kang Hyeon RHEE, "Median filtering detection using variation of neighboring line pairs for image forensics," Journal of Electronic Imaging, 25(5), 2016.
 Paper available at http://dx.doi.org/10.1117/1.JEI.25.5.053039

-Matlab code of the feature vector extraction [1] will be uploaded soon.
+Matlab code of the feature vector extraction [1].

 How to Cite